charliejllewellyn/aws-serverless-dataprocessing/README.md

 1. On the page that opens click **next**
 1. Enter a project name e.g. *serverlessdataprocessing* and click **next**
 1. Click **next**
-1. Place a check in **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**
+1. You may be asked to acknowledge that AWS CloudFormation might create IAM resources with custom names.
     <p align="left">
       <img width="500" src="https://github.com/charliejllewellyn/aws-serverless-dataprocessing/blob/master/images/cf_iam_perms.png">
     </p>

+   If so, check the box.
 1. Click **Create Stack**

 This will take approximatly 5 minutes to deploy the stack and should result in CREATE_COMPLETE.